 If you’re currently suffering from the blank page syndrome, then understand that it’s completely normal.
 Damn that inner voice.
-Once in a while, your writing muscles might jam.
+Once in a while, your writing muscles might resign.
 It could happen even when you’ve been writing every single day.

 So to flex your writing exercises, the article covers a wealth of creative writing exercises.